 It's no accident that your baby’s hunger for solid foods coincides with their ability to sit up and enjoy a more independent view of the world.
 During the weaning stage, your baby becomes stronger, learns new ways to express their wants and needs, and continues to grow at a rapid rate.

 All this growth and development requires a wide range of nutrients.
 Although breast milk or formula milk will still be their main source of nourishment until their first birthday, weaning foods help to top up some essential nutrients for your baby.
-They also help your child explore different tastes and textures, learn to chew, and strengthen the muscles that are important for
+They also help your child explore different tastes and textures, learn to chew, and strengthen the muscles that are important for speech, while developing healthy habits from early on.

 Providing a variety of wholesome, nutritious weaning foods will fuel your baby’s learning and development into toddlerhood and support their health throughout life.
 Weaning should begin when your baby is around 6 months old and not before 17 weeks.